 Spring, Autumn, Winter, Summer

-The plant usually grows from 90 cm (3 ft) to 12 m (40 ft) tall.
-Some species, such as Clerodendrum loribundum, can grow to 30 m (98 ft) in height.
+These plants usually grow from 90 cm (3 ft) to 12 m (40 ft) tall.
+Some species, such as Clerodendrum loribundum, can grow up to 30 m (98 ft) in height.

 Glorybower likes fertile, moist and well-drained soil, but is tolerant of most soil types.
 It is not particular as to soil pH.